I know, we’re all lazy, and busy. Nobody wants to just stare at a dashboard all day like it’s the World Cup. That’s for management.

 Next, we are going to configure the stream to process our Syslog UDP input messages for any security alerts.

-Pick the Syslog UDP Input and click the Add stream rule button.
+Pick the Syslog UDP Input, and click Add stream rule.

-Next, type in the values shown below and click the Save button.
+Then, type in the values shown below and hit save.

 Now let’s create the alert.

 You can now either output your new stream to a 3rd party application or database, or trigger an alert to ping you in real time when a message that matches our stream rule comes in.
 Let’s create an alert that will email us when there are more than 2 messages in the last 2 minutes .
 Click Manage Alerts.

 In the Add new alert condition section, let’s configure and add a new alert.
 Select message count condition, and configure the rest based on my screenshot (input 2’s in every field).
 Then click Add alert condition.